developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 12/README.md

-# Section 12: Automated Tests using JUnit5 and @WebFluxTest
+# Section 12: Automated Tests using JUnit5 and @WebFluxTest.

 Automated Tests using JUnit5 and @WebFluxTest.

-# What I Learned
+# What I Learned.

-# 39. Introduction to Automated Tests
+# 39. Introduction to Automated Tests.

 <img src="automatedTest.PNG" alt="reactive programming" width="600"/>